Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Azure/Send-telemetry-data-from-e-RT3-to-azure-IoT-hub.md

 ### Python code to send the simulated data

-Once you have access to the "e-RT3" and able to execute a python script, then it's time to send some simulated data to [Azure IoT Hub](https://portal.azure.com/).
+Once you have access to the "e-RT3 Plus" and able to execute a python script, then it's time to send some simulated data to [Azure IoT Hub](https://portal.azure.com/).

 1. To send simulated data we are going to use a python module provided by azure called [azure-iot-device](https://pypi.org/project/azure-iot-device/).
    In your terminal window, run the following command to install [azure-iot-device](https://pypi.org/project/azure-iot-device/) if required.